svikashk/incremental-development/README.md

 ## Week 2

-You're on your own!
-This week you will start a 2-week project where your group needs to reverse-engineer a live website, without starter code.
+This week you will start a 2-week project where your group needs to reverse-engineer a live website, without any starter code.

 <details>
 <summary>expand/collapse</summary>